nanlabs/backend-reference/examples/nest-nats-microservices/README.md

 To get started with this POC:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone git@github.com:nanlabs/backend-reference.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd examples/nest-nats-microservices`
 3. Start NATS server and all 3 sample microservices in 🐳 Docker `docker-compose up`
+4. (Optional) Activate compose `watch` mode `docker compose alpha watch`
-4. Follow the instructions in the [Usage](#usage) section to run and test the microservices.
+5. Follow the instructions in the [Usage](#usage) section to run and test the microservices.

 ## Project Structure